protimroy/crosslingual-test-time-scaling/README.md

 pip install -e .[math,vllm]
 ```

-### Quick Test
+### Quick Start
 Here's a quick eval run on 50 Chinese MGSM samples using s1.1-3B models with 2000 maximum thinking tokens.
+This should take less than 10 minutes to complete the command.

 See [Codes-and-Artifacts](#codes-and-artifacts) for full evaluation scripts.